Fireseed-Group/newsroom/README.md

 Common Aggregators
-- Browsers
+* Browsers
-- News Dashboards
+* News Dashboards
--- Google News
+  * Google News
--- Yahoo News
+  * Yahoo News
--- Bing News
+  * Bing News
-Social Sites
+* Social Sites
--- Facebook.com
+  * Facebook.com
--- Twitter.com
+  * Twitter.com
--- Reddit.com
+  * Reddit.com
-Search Engines
+* Search Engines
--- Google.com
+  * Google.com
--- Bing.com
+  * Bing.com
--- DuckDuckGo.com
+  * DuckDuckGo.com
-RSS Readers
+* RSS Readers
--- Google News Reader
+  * Google News Reader
--- Mozilla Thunderbird News Reader
+  * Mozilla Thunderbird News Reader
-Homepages
+* Homepages
--- Yahoo Homepage
+  * Yahoo Homepage
-Content Recommendation Engines
+* Content Recommendation Engines
--- Boomtrain
+  * Boomtrain
--- Gravity
+  * Gravity
--- Taboola
+  * Taboola

-Claim
+### Claim
 A claim is written statement that can be cited back to a source and is identified by metadata.
 The Source could carry with it authenticity and challenges to that authenticity.

+#### Unsubstantiated Claim
-Unsubstantiated Claim - a claim that does not have a valid source, these can be identified and annotated by a 3rd party, either by machine or human editors.
+A claim that does not have a valid source, these can be identified and annotated by a 3rd party, either by machine or human editors.
 Snopes identifies false claims on web pages, a few days to weeks after the article becomes popular Google might be able to use Natural Language Processing to detect axioms or claims.
 If they are not substantiated then they could be recorded as ‘unsubstantiated’ for the purposes of ranking the materials authenticity

-### Substantiated Claim
+#### Substantiated Claim
 Substantiated claims should gain in authenticity weight as they pass certain bars.
-A link to Original Content
+* A link to Original Content
-A link to Verified Content
+* A link to Verified Content
-Cryptographic Peer Review
+* Cryptographic Peer Review
-Critical Editorial Review by 3rd party websites of Original or Verified Content ( ie. snopes, politifact, etc… ) Original Content
+* Critical Editorial Review by 3rd party websites of Original or Verified Content ( ie. snopes, politifact, etc… )
+* Original Content

 Original content is unverified and is not peer reviewed.
 It can assert itself as any time of content but will represent as an unverified claim.

 ### Verified Content
 Verified content is a claim that has been peer reviewed and signed validating it.